jepstein-eagle/adaptable/packages/adaptable/README.md

 ## Instantiation

-You create an instance of AdapTable by providing a static constructor with an AdaptableOptions object.
+You create an instance of AdapTable by providing a static constructor with an [AdaptableOptions](https://api.adaptableblotter.com/interfaces/_adaptableoptions_adaptableoptions_.adaptableoptions) object.

-The constructor will return an [Adaptable API](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) object that you can use to access all features of AdapTable at runtime.
-So, instead of:
+The constructor will return an [Adaptable API](https://api.adaptableblotter.com/interfaces/_api_adaptableapi_.adaptableapi) object that you can use to access all features of AdapTable at runtime:

 ```ts
 const api: AdaptableApi = Adaptable.init(adaptableOptions)